materialsproject/pymatgen/docs/index.rst

 ---------------------------

 If you are absolutely new to Python and/or are using Windows, the easiest installation process is using conda.
-The `Materials Virtual Lab <https://www .materialsvirtuallab.org>`_ maintains the `matsci channel on Anaconda cloud <https://anaconda.org/matsci>`_, which has useful packages for materials science, including pymatgen.
+The `Materials Virtual Lab`_ maintains the `matsci channel on Anaconda cloud <https://anaconda .org/matsci>`_, which has useful packages for materials science, including pymatgen.
 Please go to the :doc:`installation page </installation>` for step-by-step instructions for all platforms.

 Standard install
 ----------------